Evernight (series): Evernight

 Evernight is a 2008 fiction young adult novel by Claudia Gray.
 It is the first novel in the Evernight series.
 It is followed by Stargazer, released March 24, 2009; Hourglass, released March 15, 2010; and the final installment Afterlife, released March 3, 2011.
 Another book in the series, Balthazar, features one of the main characters, Balthazar.
-This series is recommended to people between the ages of 14 to 108.
+This series is recommended to people between the ages of 14 and 18.